People

 • Dr Jaime Gonzalez (now postdoctoral fellow at the University of Lausanne; Switzerland)

-• Dr. Juhyun Kim (now Assistant Professor at Kyungpook National University; South Korea)
+• Dr Juhyun Kim (now Assistant Professor at Kyungpook National University; South Korea)

 • Dr Alex Smith (now postdoctoral fellow at the University of Cambridge)